ourresearch/depsy-research/introducing_depsy.md

-*This documentation is embedded from Depsy's GitHub Readme, and is still in progress.
+*This documentation is still in progress.
 Feel free to submit a pull request with updates and changes*